dbrizov/NaughtyAttributes/README.md

 Unity 2017.1.0 or later versions.
 Feel free to try older version

 ## Drawer Attributes
-Give special draw options to serialized fields.
+Provide special draw options to serialized fields.
 A field can have only one DrawerAttribute.
-If more than one are used, only the top one will be used.
+If a field has more than one, only the top one will be used.

 ### Slider
 The same as Unity's **Range** attribute.
+There is no difference between the two, you can use whatever you like, I just wanted to support a custom slider attribute.

 ![code](https://github.com/dbrizov/NaughtyAttributes/blob/master/Assets/Plugins/NaughtyAttributes/Documentation/Slider_Code.PNG)